77777kaz77777/documentation-and-cheat-sheets/linux-general/Linux_Systemd_Cheat_Sheet.md

-# Linux Systemd Service & Management Cheat Sheet
+# Everyday commands for handling services and logs with Systemd and journalctl.

 Systemd is the system and service manager responsible for controlling system units, background services, boots, and logs.